 I find restaurant menus very overwhelming.
 The more pages a menu has, the more overwhelmed I become.
 I am certain if I go to hell when I die, it will be in the form of a place like the Cheesecake Factory, where they think it’s cute to have 30 pages of menu.
 That’s just stupid.

 My mind sputters out.
-The waitress approaches.
+The server approaches.
 I panic.
 I order one of everything or I get up and leave.

 I prefer the one-pagers, and I’m talking about the ones with huge lettering that you flip over and wiggle with happiness when you find it gloriously blank.
 Or better yet, the places that have the chef’s choice option.
 No decision at all.
 I get what I get and I don’t throw a fit.
 And yes, I will pay extra for that.